umbane/carbon-project/docs/white-paper.md

 This approach offers a decentralized, secure, and scalable solution for verifying energy production data, enhancing the trustworthiness and reliability of the mJ token minting process.
 Further development and testing are required to implement this integration effectively.

-### Issuance of aC as NFTs with Redeemable Face Value
+### Issuance of aC as NFTs with Redeemalbe Face Value

 Issuing aC tokens as NFTs with a redeemable face value offers several advantages: